Lathe26/AD9106_AWG/README.md

 Documentation for the protocol has been partially determined by translating the documentation from Chinese to English.
 Both versions of the documentation are available in the `manuals` directory of the repository.
 Other parts of the protocol, such as line-endings, is TBD.
 The following commands are documented:

 - `XXX`
     - Description: retrieve all the device's current Settings.
-The response is a list of the below commands with their values, a series of numbers presume to SRAM contents, and ends with the word `OVER`.
+The response is a list of the below commands with their values, a series of numbers presume to SRAM contents, and ends with the word `OVER`.
     - Example: `XXX`
 - `CHANNEL` + value
     - Description: sets the currently displayed channel?
 Documentation is unclear.